 An easement allows one party to use another party’s land for a particular purpose.
 For example, a person might have an easement that allows him to use a driveway across his neighbor’s property.
 In many areas, utility easements are in place to allow government agencies or utility companies to place poles, wires, pipes or cables across privately-owned land.
 An easement can be created for nearly any purpose if the parties agree to do so.

-Some easements are created in the process of platting land.
-Others are created by separate legal documents.
+Some easements creations happen in the process of platting land.
+Separate legal documents are responsible for creating others.
 If there is an easement on your property, there are likely to be some restrictions on how you can use the land in the easement area.
 A surveyor can locate an existing easement in connection with a survey.
-An attorney can provide more information on how the easement area may be used.
+An attorney can provide more information on how to use the easement area.

 On many residential lots, there are drainage and utility easements along the sides of the lots.
 Most cities do not allow buildings to extend into these easements.
 Also there may be other regulations.
-Information on these regulations can usually be obtained from local Building Inspectors.
+Local Building Inspectors can usually provide information on these regulations.

-If a new easement needs to be created, it is generally necessary to have a surveyor locate the correct area.
+If the creation of a new easement needs to occur, it is generally necessary to have a surveyor locate the correct area.
 Then they will prepare a legal description of it.
 An attorney can then prepare a document which the parties can sign to create the easement.

-My property has just been surveyed.
+My property was just surveyed.
 The neighbors’ fence is partly on my property.
 What should I do?

-When an improvement owned by one person is located on land owned by another person, the situation is known as an encroachment.
+When an improvement owned by one person happens on land owned by another person, the situation is known as an encroachment.
 The laws and court decisions on this subject are complex.
 To understand your legal rights in such a situation, it is best to consult an attorney.
-Preferably consult one with experience in real-estate matters.
+Preferably consult one with experience in real estate matters.

 If you are otherwise on good terms with your neighbor, and if the fence is not in your way, it is probably unwise to start a quarrel over the matter.
 In most cases, the actual value of the land involved is very small.
 You can ask your attorney about the possibility of creating an easement or license, which can protect your title to the land involved while allowing the fence to remain in place, either temporarily or permanently.
 With your attorney’s advice, you will also need to decide whether it is necessary and appropriate to do this.